-What, in your opinion, are the key benefits of social data analysis for organisations?
+What, in your opinion, are the key benefits of social data analysis for your organisation?

 Are you worried about regulatory restrictions impacting on your work in the future?

 Which social data analysis tools do you use?
-Do you have a favourite?
+Do you have a favorite?